arnabganguly/Kafkaconnect/HDInsightManagedKafkastandalone.md

 ## Deploy a HDInsight Managed Kafka with a Kafka connect standalone

-In this section we would deploy an HDInsight Managed Kafka  cluster with two edge node inside a Virtual Network and then enable Kafka Connect in standalone mode on one of those edge nodes.
+In this section we would deploy an HDInsight Managed Kafka  cluster with two edge nodes inside a Virtual Network and then enable Kafka Connect in standalone mode on one of those edge nodes.

 - Click on the Deploy to Azure Button to start the deployment process